stellar-deprecated/docs/learn/integration-guides/exchange.md

 ```

-For every payment received by the hot wallet, you must:
+For every payment received by the hot wallet, you must:<br>
--check the memo field to determine which user sent the deposit.
+-check the memo field to determine which user sent the deposit.<br>
--record the cursor in the StellarCursor table so you can resume payment processing where you left off.
+-record the cursor in the StellarCursor table so you can resume payment processing where you left off.<br>
 -credit the user's account in the DB with the number of XLM they sent to deposit.

 ```js